fibercrypto/skycoin-wiki/cipher.md

 - secp256k1-ChaCha20 will be supported (default encryption options)
 - Bitcoin, Litecoin, Dogecoin address generation
 - ability to encrypt and decrypt directories and files

+## Background on Public Key Cryptography

+Public key cryptography allows you to generate a private key and public key
+- the private key is secret and only you know the private key
+- the public key can be shared

+Addresses in Bitcoin/Skycoin are derived from public keys.
+Every private key has a public key and every public key has an "address" that can receive coins.
+To spend the coins, you need to know the private key for the address.

+There are two operations
+- encryption: Anyone who knows your public key can encrypt data, so that only you can read it (or anyone who knows the secret private key).
+- signatures: You can sign data with your private key and anyone can verify that only the person knowing the private key could have produced the signature.
+This is how Bitcoin/Skycoin transactions are authorized.
+The person who knows the private key for an address, "owns" the Bitcoin, in that they are able to authorize transactions by signing them.

 ## This is how the package is used